tmr08c/basicbrogrammer.github.io/content/articles/using-github-to-crosspost-to-dev-to.md

     - name: Checkout Code
       uses: actions/checkout@v2

-    - uses: basicBrogrammer/crosspost-markdown@v0.5
+    - uses: basicBrogrammer/crosspost-markdown@v0.1.0 # remember to see what the latest version is 8)
       with:
         content-dir: './content/articles/'
         dev-to-token: ${{ secrets.DEV_TO }}
+        github-token: ${{ secrets.GITHUB_TOKEN }}
 ```

 All done.
-Now when you push to your repo the Github action will run and if you have any new blog posts it will publish them to dev.to.
+Now when you push to your repo the GitHub Action will run and if you have any new blog posts it will publish them to dev.to.

 <br>